The Bungie WebMaster

 1/16/95 - 4/25/03

 Three days before his announcement Matt was observed on the Bungie Webcam holding up a very rare Marathon keychain.
-Perhaps a final salute to Bungie fans.
+A final salute to Bungie fans.

 Check the Bungie webmaster letters pre- and post-2003 for the tru7h. ;)